 Seismic Airgun Blasting: Overview

 Seismic airguns are used to find oil and gas deep underneath the ocean floor.
 Airguns are so loud that they disturb, injure or kill marine life, harm commercial fisheries, and disrupt coastal economies.
-These dynamite-like blasts—which are repeated every ten seconds, 24 hours a day, for days and weeks at a time—are 100,000 times more intense than a jet engine.
-Seismic airgun testing currently being proposed in the Atlantic will injure 138,500 whales and dolphins and disturb millions more, according to government estimates.
+These blasts are repeated every ten seconds, 24 hours a day, for days and weeks at a time.
+Seismic airgun testing currently being proposed in the Atlantic will injure 138,000 whales and dolphins and disturb millions more, according to government estimates.

 Seismic airguns are towed behind ships and shoot loud blasts of compressed air through the water and miles into the seabed, which reflect back information about buried oil and gas deposits.
 These blasts harm marine mammals, sea turtles, fish and other wildlife.